fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/kafka.md

 ---
-title: "Using Kafka trigger to invoke a Function"
+title: "Kafka"
 draft: false
 weight: 77
 ---

 This tutorial will demonstrate how to use a Kafka trigger to invoke a function.
 We'll assume you have Fission and Kubernetes installed with Kafka MQ integration installed.
-If not, please head over to the [install guide]({{% relref "../installation/_index.en.md" %}}).
+If not, please head over to the [install guide]({{% relref "../../installation/_index.en.md" %}}).

 You will also need Kafka setup which is reachable from the Fission Kubernetes cluster.
 If you want to setup Kafka on the Kubernetes cluster, you can use the [information here](https://github.com/fission/fission-kafka-sample/tree/master/00_setup).

+# Installation

+You can install Kafka through the incubator helm chart [here](https://github.com/helm/charts/tree/master/incubator/kafka).

-## Overview
+# Overview

 Before we dive into details, let's walk through overall flow of event and functions involved.

-1. A Go lang producer function (producerfunc) acts as a producer and drops a message in a Kafka topic named `input`.
+1. A Go producer function (producerfunc) acts as a producer and drops a message in a Kafka topic named `input`.
 2. Fission kafka trigger activates and invokes another function (consumerfunc) with body of Kafka message.
 3. The consumer function (consumerfunc) gets body of message and returns a response.
 4. Fission Kafka trigger takes the response of consumer function (consumerfunc) and drops the message in a response topic named `output`.
 If there is an error, the message is dropped in error topic named `error`.